 Weddell Seals have the impressive ability to dive to depths approaching one kilometre for up to an hour at a time.
-Now, insights from a genomics study led by scientists in the Di Palma Group at the Earlham Institute have highlighted the role that microRNAs can play in driving this adaptive evolution.
+Now, insights from a genomics study led by scientists at the Earlham Institute have highlighted the role that microRNAs can play in driving this adaptive evolution.

 Weddell Seals have the impressive ability to dive to depths approaching one kilometre for up to an hour at a time.
 Many physiological adaptations, from extreme cardiovascular control to precise lipid metabolism, have been identified which allow this elite diving capability.
-Now, insights from a genomics study led by scientists in the Di Palma Group at the Earlham Institute have highlighted the role that microRNAs can play in driving this adaptive evolution.
+Now, insights from a genomics study led by scientists at the Earlham Institute have highlighted the role that microRNAs can play in driving this adaptive evolution.